-Your battery has a wiring harness attached to it that has "piggyback" terminals on it, enabling you to keep the power cord from the unit attached to the battery always, as well as having the wiring harness with receptacle for your charger attached always.
+Your battery has a wiring harness attached to it that has "piggyback" terminals on it, enabling you to keep the power cord from the unit attached to the battery at all times, as well as having the wiring harness with receptacle for your charger attached at all times.
 To charge, simply couple the end of the charger with the end of the wiring harness.
-It is normal for a green light to appear on the charger now if the charger is plugged into the battery only.
+It is normal for a green light to appear on the charger at this time if the charger is plugged into the battery only.
 It is also normal for the light on the charger to be green if it is just plugged into the wall.
 When it is plugged into the wall and battery, you will see a red LED light appear on the charger.
 If the light is red, the battery is being charged.
 When your battery is fully charged, this red light should change to green.
 If it is time to go fishing and the light has not turned green, go fish and try to allow a longer charging period next time.

 Batteries are an expendable item, and must be replaced periodically.
 The batteries that we use are the "Sealed Lead Acid" variety, they are 12 volts, and range from 7 to 9 amps.
 The more amps the battery has, the longer it will run on a full charge.
-Your MarCum can be powered off any battery that is 12 volts, even a large automotive or deep cycle battery.
+Your Marcum can be powered off of any battery that is 12 volts, even a large automotive or deep cycle battery.

-If you are having difficulty with the charging process, please see the Charger Troubleshooting section on our website, www.marcumtech.com/support.
+If you are having difficulty with the charging process, please see the Charger Troubleshooting section at end of the manual.